apache/gravitino/docs/jdbc-mysql-catalog.md

 ### Catalog properties

 You can pass to a MySQL data source any property that isn't defined by Gravitino by adding `gravitino.bypass` prefix as a catalog property.
 For example, catalog property `gravitino.bypass.maxWaitMillis` will pass `maxWaitMillis` to the data source property.

 Check the relevant data source configuration in [data source properties](https://commons.apache.org/proper/commons-dbcp/configuration.html)

 When you use the Gravitino with Trino.
-You can pass the Trino MySQL connector configuration using prefix `trino.bypass`.
+You can pass the Trino MySQL connector configuration using prefix `trino.bypass.`.
 For example, using `trino.bypass.join-pushdown.strategy` to pass the `join-pushdown.strategy` to the Gravitino MySQL catalog in Trino runtime.

 If you use a JDBC catalog, you must provide `jdbc-url`, `jdbc-driver`, `jdbc-user` and `jdbc-password` to catalog properties.